idoven/Idoven-DS-Signal-Processing/INSTRUCTIONS.md

 To reproduce the results there are three different ways how to run the notebook.

 ## Installation
+Use the shell script `./download_download_data.sh` in the `./data/` folder to download the data if not already done.
+The dataset should then be located in ./data/physionet.org/files/ptb-xl/1.0.2/ .
 Make sure to navigate inside the folder 'Idoven-Data-Scientist' with `cd Idoven-Data-Scientist`.
 Then execute the following commands to run it: